fj23eslaonda/Wave_by_Wave_Identification/README.md

 | Learning Rate      | **10^-2**, 10^-3, 10^-4 |
 | Number of Filters  | 4, 8, 16, **32**        |

 The validation procedure described above yield 96 vectors of hyper-parameter combinations, along with their corresponding BCE loss and accuracy (associated with the F1-Score).
 These were ranked in decreasing order by their F1 accuracy and increasing order by their BCE loss.
 In Table 2 the results of the 10 highest ranked hyper-parameter combinations are shown.
 Considering that it was unlikely that both BCE loss and F2 accuracy could be optimal for the same combination, they were ranked independently.
-Thus, a total of 15 combinations populate this ranking, five of which ranked high on both scores (combinations 3, 11, 15, 27 y 31, indicated in bold)
+Thus, a total of 15 combinations populate this ranking, **five of which ranked high on both scores (combinations 3, 11, 15, 27 y 31, indicated in bold)**.

 <p>
-    <em> Table 3: Ranking of best performing combinations.
+    <em> Table 2: Ranking of best performing combinations.
 Denoted in bold are the five sets thatranked high on both scores </em>
 </p>

 |Ranking|F1-Score |Comb.
 Number |Loss      |Comb.
 Number|